-Our strategic vision and performance are dependent on Greg Roberts, our Chief Executive Officer, other members of our senior management and certain other key employees.
-We have employment agreements with Mr. Roberts and Brian Aquilino, our Chief Operating Officer, which both expire on June 30, 2023, and with Thor Gjerdrum, our President, which expires on June 30, 2025.
-The continuing integration of JMB with our other businesses relies in part on the knowledge and experience of Michael Wittmeyer, the Chief Executive Officer of JMB.
-We have an employment agreement with Mr. Wittmeyer which terminates on June 30, 2024.
+Our strategic vision and performance are dependent on Gregory Roberts, our Chief Executive Officer, other members of our senior management and certain other key employees.
+We have an employment agreement with Mr. Roberts which expires in June 2027.
+We also have employment agreements with Thor Gjerdrum, our President, and Brian Aquilino, our Chief Operating Officer, which expire in June 2025, and Robert Pacelli, Chief Executive Officer and President of JMB, which expires in June 2026.

-These and other employees have expertise in the trading markets, e-commerce operations and digital marketing; have industrywide reputations; and perform critical functions for our business.
+These and other employees have expertise in the trading markets, e-commerce operations and digital marketing; have industry-wide reputations; and perform critical functions for our business.
 We cannot offer assurance that we will be able to negotiate acceptable terms for the renewal of the employment agreements or otherwise retain our key employees.
 Also, there is significant competition for skilled precious metals traders and other industry professionals.
 The loss of our current key officers and employees, without the ability to replace them, would have a materially adverse effect on our business.